nerds-with-keyboards/routerino/README.md

 > A lightweight, SEO-optimized React router for modern web applications

-Routerino is a tiny, dependency-free router designed for React CSR websites, perfect for JAMStack or Vite.js sites.
-It supports [Prerender](https://github.com/prerender/prerender) tags for handling redirects and 404 codes for SEO bots, and can even generate your sitemap.xml file from your routes!
+Routerino is a lightweight, zero-dependency router tailored for React client-side rendered (CSR) websites, perfect for modern web architectures like JAMStack and build tools such as Vite.js.
+It supports [Prerender](https://github.com/prerender/prerender) tags for SEO-friendly redirects and HTTP status codes, and can automatically generate a sitemap.xml file from your routes.
+Routerino simplifies client-side routing in React apps while providing essential SEO optimizations out of the box, making it an excellent choice for developers seeking a minimalist router with SEO benefits.

 ## Features